It’s that time of year again

 Oh you know the drill — a credit card company sends you this super-enticing offer.

 “Sign up today and enjoy a 0% apr on all balance transfers for the next 12 months!!!!”

-Your eyes glaze over as you contemplate everything you can accomplish with that extra line of credit.
+Your eyes glaze over as you contemplate everything you can accomplish by refinancing your existing debt.
 It could surely provide a much needed buffer to your okay-but-not-excessive spending style.

 Maybe you can offset a few upcoming purchases, like that new set of tires your car needs, or the renewal of your lawn care program.

 Charge it all now, and then you have an entire year to pay it off.